 While they can undoubtedly cure illnesses and save lives, antibiotics aren’t without problems of their own.
 Their overuse has led to the rise of dangerous drug-resistant bacteria that no longer respond to treatment.
 Even appropriately prescribed antibiotics have the potential to cause unpleasant symptoms.

 Fortunately, there are steps you can take when prescribed antibiotics that may help reduce your risk of side effects.
 Give bacteria the boot and prevent further problems with these antibiotic tips.

 Get Healthy Tips Sent to Your Phone!

 You should finish the entire prescribed course of antibiotics, even if your symptoms clear up.
-If you stop taking the medication mid-course, the infection could linger and the bacteria may become resistant, setting you up for more problems.
+If you stop taking the medication mid-course, the infection could linger and the bacteria may become resistant.
+This could set you up for more problems.

-Antibiotics and alcohol can cause similar side effects, which are compounded when you take them together.
-Some medications, such as metronidazole (Flagyl) and trimethoprim-sulfamethoxazole (Bactrim) can trigger more severe reactions when taken with alcohol, including:
+Antibiotics and alcohol can cause similar side effects.
+These effects can become compounded when you take them together.
+Some medications, such as metronidazole (Flagyl) and trimethoprim-sulfamethoxazole (Bactrim) can trigger more severe reactions when taken with alcohol.
+These include:

 Contact your physician if you develop more serious side effects of antibiotics, including: